 Using a symptom scale before and after dosing will allow you to record your symptoms and analyze your dosage more intuitively.

 Be specific about how you feel

-By taking note of how your CBD is helping you with each dose, you will be able to better analyze which doses work for you and what you may need to improve.
+By taking note of how your CBD is helping you with each dose, you will be able to better analyze which doses are working for you and what you may need to improve.
 By writing down your desired and unwanted effects, you will be able to find the perfect dose for your needs.

 CBD against indication ⚕️

-Will CBD stop drugs from working?
+Will CBD stop medications from working?

 Cannabidiol in the cytochrome P-450 system

-Drugs 💊 that interact with cannabidiol
+Medicines 💊 that interact with cannabidiol